hrydgard/ppsspp-site/docs/development/glossary.md

 # Glossary

-## HLE

-High Level Emulation.
-Instead of emulating the entire hardware and running the PSP operating system on it, we

 ## Allegrex

 The PSP's main CPU.
 It's a 333MHz MIPS processor with a whole bunch of custom extensions, including a SIMD vector instruction set, and a few very convenient bit manipulation instructions.
 Most games run it at 222MHz to save power, but some make full use of it.